Winter Storm Disasters: Facts for Families

 In addition to completing the 4 Steps to Safety, do the following:

-- Learn about your area’s winter storm risk.
-Contact your local Red Cross chapter, emergency management office for your area’s winter storm risk.
+- Learn about your area's winter storm risk.
+Contact your local Red Cross chapter or emergency management office for your area's winter storm risk and storm history.

 - Understand the hazards of wind chill, which combines the cooling effect of wind and cold temperatures on exposed skin.

-- Service snow removal equipment before winter storm season.
+- Service vehicles and snow removal equipment before winter storm season.

 - Keep your car's gas tank full for emergency use and to keep the fuel line from freezing.

-- Listen continuously to a NOAA Weather Radio, or a portable battery-powered radio (or television) for updated emergency information.
+- Listen to a National Oceanic and Atmospheric Administration (NOAA) Weather Radio, a portable battery-powered radio (or television), or a smart phone for updated emergency information of watches issued in your area.

 - Be aware of changing weather conditions.